kubazuch/kubazuch/README.md

 # About
 I am a 4th  semester student of **Computer Science and Information Systems** at the Faculty of Mathematics and Information Science at the Warsaw University of Technology.

-I have a strong command of Java and possess knowledge of C, C++, C#, Python, R. I look formward to learning Kotlin.
+I have a strong command of Java and possess knowledge of C, C++, C#, Python, R. I look forward to learning Kotlin.

 In my free time I would like to resume working on my [Java game engine](https://github.com/kubazuch/KuZuEngine-old), which I've written for the sole purpose of learning.